-JAS FacultyInstruments: Flute Education: M.M., University of Michigan; B.M., San Francisco Conservatory of Music
+JAS Faculty, JMP FacultyInstruments: Flute Education: M.M., University of Michigan; B.M., San Francisco Conservatory of Music

 Catherine Peterson is second/assistant principal flutist of the Colorado Symphony Orchestra.
-A regular substitute flutist with the Baltimore Symphony Orchestra from 2010-2015, she performed Afternoon of a Faun at Myerhoff Symphony Hall under the direction of Louis Langree, and toured Carnegie Hall with the BSO.
+A regular substitute flutist with the Baltimore Symphony Orchestra since 2010, she has performed Afternoon of a Faun at Myerhoff Symphony Hall under the direction of Louis Langree, and toured Carnegie Hall with the BSO under the direction of Marin Alsop.
 She has also performed with the Detroit Symphony and the Cincinnati Symphony.
 An active chamber musician and educator, she performs with the nationally recognized Ivy Street Ensemble throughout Colorado on various concert series and most importantly, at schools across the Front Range, bringing music to the next generation.

 Her previous musical engagements include Principal Flutist with the Central City Opera, Principal Flutist with Emerald City Opera, and co-Principal flutist of the Strings Festival in Steamboat Springs, Colorado.
 Cathy is a regular performer at the Chintimini Chamber Music Festival in Corvallis, Oregon, and Front Range Chamber Players in Fort Collins, Colorado.

-If you tune in to Colorado Public Radio, you will often hear Cathy broadcast with solo recordings as well as music with Ivy Street Ensemble.
+If you tune in to Colorado Public Radio, you will often hear Cathy broadcast with solo recordings as well as performances with the Ivy Street Ensemble.

-JAS FacultyInstruments: Clarinet Education: D.M.A., University of Southern California; M.M., University of Cincinnati – College-Conservatory of Music
+JAS & YAS FacultyInstruments: Clarinet Education: D.M.A., Indiana University – Bloomington; M.M., University of Illinois

-JAS & JMP Faculty, JAZZ Program DirectorInstruments: Saxophone, Wind Ensemble Conductor Education: D.M.A., M.M., CU Boulder
+JAS & JMP Faculty, JAZZ Program DirectorInstruments: Saxophone Education: D.M.A., M.M., CU Boulder

 JAS & JMP FacultyInstruments: Trumpet Education: M.M., CU Boulder; B.M., University of Norther Colorado